xzel23/meja/README.md

 ## Logging

-Meja uses Log4J2-API for logging facade, the same as the Apache POI library used for reading and writing Excel files.
+Meja uses Log4J2-API as logging facade, the same as the Apache POI library that is used for reading and writing Excel files.

 ## Handling of `null` parameters and return values